martinmaaloe/studio-gangetabel-next/LEADERBOARD_SETUP.md

 ## Usage

 - The leaderboard will automatically save game results when a player completes a game
-- The data is stored in your Vercel KV database and is accessible across all devices
+- The data is stored in Edge Config and is accessible across all devices
-- The free tier includes 1 database, 200 MB storage, and 10,000 operations/day
+- Edge Config has ultra-fast reads (most under 1ms)
+- The data is replicated globally in all Edge Network regions

+## Benefits of Using Edge Config

+- Ultra-low latency access (most reads under 1ms)
+- Global replication across all Vercel Edge Network regions
+- Simple key-value storage perfect for leaderboards
+- Compatible with all Vercel plans including Hobby

 ## Troubleshooting

 If you encounter issues:

-1. Check that your `.env.local` file has the proper KV credentials
+1. Check that your `.env.local` file has the proper Edge Config connection string
-2. Make sure your KV database is properly set up in the Vercel dashboard
+2. Make sure your Edge Config is properly set up in the Vercel dashboard
 3. Check the browser console and server logs for any error messages